mattialancellotti/conversions-atoa/README.md

 Then I decided to improve it using lists.

-Then I decided to expand it 'till base 36.
+Then I decided to expand it to base 36.